RaeanneZ/MAD24_P03_Team2/README.md

 As the UI/UX design lead, I was responsible for the overall product design.
 I work with my team to brainstorm and ideate on the application features.
 The team translated the initial discussed requirements via  a low fidelity figma prototype.
 I refined the design and functionality details as well as the color scheme for the high fidelity prototype to better demonstrate the end-product application.
 This gives the team a better reference when developing the application.

-During the course of development, I regularly meetup with the team members to ensure that their UI stays true to the figma prototype and to offer technical support if they have difficulty.
+During the course of development, I regularly meetup with the team members to ensure that their UI stays true to the figma prototype and to offer Frontend technical support, like, Food Search implementation and others if they have difficulty.

 I will also be responsible for the development of application icon and banner.